 The best days of the week to send emails are as follows (also listed in order):

 Although there is great consensus among the resources that Tuesdays at 10 a.m. is the prime option, the caveat is your industry and business might have different results.
 The only way to truly know the best times and days for sending emails will be testing to see what works for you.

 Make Your Emails Easy to Read

 Always make sure that your emails are easy to read.
 This starts with making sure that both your emails and the posts that they link to are mobile responsive.
 You should also break up large blocks of text with white space and/or images.
-And in most case – although this does depend on the audience – most emails should use an informal and friendly voice.
+And in most cases – although this does depend on the audience – emails should use an informal and friendly voice.
 People open emails when it sounds like it would be from someone they know, not someone trying to sell them something.